jordansissel/semicomplete.com/content/blog/home-office-automation/index.md

 😭 Mixing both big- and little-endian 😭

 After I read the spec more closely, I was able to resolve my wayward stumbling.

+The spec is large, and my needs are small, so I have only the bare minimum to achieve "Hey workstation, wake up!"

 ## Improving Development w/ Mongoose OS